 In Georgia, people injured in a head-on collision generally have two years from the date of the accident to file a personal injury claim.
 Missing this deadline may result in the lawsuit being dismissed from court, which could bar recovery of any damages.
 If you have been injured in a head-on collision, it is in your best interest to speak to an experienced attorney as soon as practicable after the accident.Plaintiffs Injured by a Negligent Defendant May be Entitled to Damages

-If the plaintiff proves all the elements of a negligence case, the jury can award damages.
+If the plaintiff and their Atlanta attorney proves all the elements of a negligence case, the jury can award damages.
 Compensatory damages compensate the plaintiff for the costs associated with the injury.
 These include direct costs, such as vehicle damage, medical bills, and lost wages.
 Other injuries that are less quantitative, such as emotional distress, are also compensable, and the jury will determine an appropriate amount for these damages.

 Georgia also allows plaintiffs to seek punitive damages, which are intended to punish deserving defendants.
 Although there is often a statutory cap on punitive damages, accidents that involve the consumption of alcohol are exempted from the cap.Seek the Compensation to Which You are Legally Entitled

 Victims of a head-on collision caused by a negligent driver may have a difficult recovery ahead.
-The Atlanta car accident lawyers of The Angell Law Firm have helped people from throughout Georgia seek the compensation that they deserve so that they may begin recovering from a serious accident.
+The Atlanta lawyers of The Angell Law Firm have helped people from throughout Georgia seek the compensation that they deserve so that they may begin recovering from a serious accident.
 If you have been injured in a head-on collision, call (770) 217-4954 or visit our contact page to schedule a free case evaluation.